prowestgis/upp-wg/interop.md

-# Interoperability Specification
+# UPP Interoperability Specification

 The Unified Permitting Project (UPP) Interoprability Specificaion is intended to define the behavior and interfaces of systems that wish to participate as peers within the distributed UPP platform.
 This document contains a technical, but not a formal, definition and  description of the the specification's components.
 A separate validation suite is provided in order to test the compliance of implemnting systems agais the specification.

-# Overview
+## Overview

+Today, in order to apply for an oversize/overweight permit, members of the hauling industry need toapply for these types of permits for large loads through each individual roadway authority they will be traveling through.
+MnDOT, counties and cities all administer permits for their own roadways.
+This requires several different permit applications and processes from each roadway authority for an individual hauler.

+Local government agencies and MnDOT each use different software or paper/FAX systems to issue permits.
+The process of setting requirements to issue a permit is a common element between the various systems whether digital or paper.
+Each agency has set information requirements for issuing permits, some include vehicle registration details, weight, axle details, dimensions (width, height, length, overhang), trailer details, route description, other permits, and hauling dates.

+The purpose of this specification is to define a feasible implementation of a unified permitting process for oversize/overweight vehicle permit applications across all roadway authorities.

-# Definitions
+## Definitions

-The goal of the UPP specification is to define correct communication and coordination among a heterogeneous collection of independedn systems.
+The goal of the UPP specification is to define correct communication and coordination among a heterogeneous collection of independent systems.
 As such, there are many UPP domain-specific concepts that are heavily used through the specification that are defined in this section.

-## General Terms
+### General Terms

 Authority
 : A UPP Authority is an independent, trusted entity that provides one or more UPP platform services.